apache/arrow/docs/source/format/CDataInterface.rst

    Instead, the producer MUST use the :c:member:`ArrowArray.private_data` member so as to remember any necessary bookkeeping information.

+Record batches
+''''''''''''''

+A record batch can be trivially exported and imported as an equivalent struct type array.
+Furthermore, the ``ArrowArray`` structure is able to hold the schema's top-level metadata.

 Example use case
 ================